leny/kompare/README.md

 ## Documentation

 **kompare** returns a `boolean` indicating if the first object conforms to the simple schema given in the second object.
+Extra properties of the first objects are ignored.

 > **NOTE:** kompare is a young lib used for testing in some of my pro-work.
 It could (and should) change and evolve in the future.
 For now, its very simple.